GwocuSystems/PockytDocumentation_APIs/introduction/_introduction.md

 ## Overview

 Pockyt API provides a powerful solution for integrating custom payment forms seamlessly into your website or application.
-By utilizing both client and server-side code the API enables the creation of a user friendly checkout form with all necessary payment elements included for the chosen payment method.
+By utilizing both client and server-side code the API enables the creation of a user-friendly checkout form with all necessary payment elements included for the chosen payment method.
 This allows for a streamlined payment process making it easier for customers to complete transactions and for businesses to manage their payment processing.

 # API Reference